smeathers/lede-pi0w-usb/README.md

 # lede-pi0w-usb
-Getting USB Ethernet working on the Pi0w with an install of LEDE.
+Enabling USB Ethernet on the Pi0w with an install of LEDE.
 It’s a little convoluted and I’m open to learning about optimisations.

 ## Requirements
 * Raspberry Pi Zero W